DAPotapov/PMA-bot/README.md

                 "basicplan_startdate": "2023-05-08",
                 "basicplan_enddate": "2023-05-15",
                 "include": [],
-                "actioners": [                          # Actioner (doer) of this task {
+                "actioners": [                          # List of actioners (doers) of this task:
-                        "actioner_id": ObjectId(""),    # This is id of person in staff collection below "nofeedback": false             # This flag will store if person didn't respond on last reminder },                                  # And will be used to inform PM that this task may lack of attention {
+                                                        # It is known that the best approach is
-                        "actioner_id": ObjectId(""),    # It is better to decompose project to small task
+                                                        # to decompose project to small tasks
-                        "nofeedback": false             # which can be assigned to one doer, but some tasks (like moving furniture)
+                                                        # which can be assigned to only one person,
+                                                        # but some tasks (e.g. to move furniture)
-                }                                       # need two or more people envolved ]
+                                                        # need two or more people to be envolved
+                    {
+                        "actioner_id": "",              # This is id of person in staff collection below
+                                                        # (ObjectId stored as string)
+                        "nofeedback": false             # For future purpose: this flag will store
+                                                        # if person didn't respond on last reminder
+                    },                                  # And will be used to inform PM that
+                                                        # this task may lack of attention
+                    {
+                        "actioner_id": "",
+                        "nofeedback": false
+                }
+                ]
             },
             {